Newfoundland & Labrador: Medical Care Plan Summary

 Prescription Drug Program

 Generally speaking, prescription drugs are not covered unless they are administered in a hospital.
-However, financial assistance for drug coverage is provided under the Newfoundland and Labrador Prescription Drug Plan for residents of the province who are eligible for:
+However, financial assistance for drug coverage is provided by the Newfoundland and Labrador Prescription Drug Plan (NLPDP) for residents of the province who are eligible for:

 - The Foundation Plan: 100% coverage for people who are in financial need.

-- The 65Plus Plan: for seniors who receive OAS (Old Age Security Benefits) and GIS (Guaranteed Income Supplement).
+- The 65Plus Plan: for seniors aged 65 and up who receive OAS (Old Age Security Benefits) and GIS (Guaranteed Income Supplement).
 Note that people who qualify for the 65Plus Plan also automatically qualify for the "Ostomy Subsidy Program" (for ostomy supplies).

 - The Access Plan: for individuals/families with low incomes.